deadblue/dlna115/README.md

 # DLNA115

-A minimal UPnP MediaServer implementation to browse and play video files from 115 cloud storage.
+A minimal UPnP MediaServer implementation to browse and play video files on 115 cloud storage.

+NOTE: This project is still Working-In-Progress.

 ## Usage